openshift-kni/kni-enhancements/enhancements/cluster-validation-tool.md

 configuration (see below for structure/contents of the reference) and the right hand side will be a collection of the user’s configuration CRs.
 The logical flow of the tool will be:
 1. User invokes the tool with the two inputs: `validationTool ./referenceConfig/ ./userConfig/`
+    1. When the tool is run against a live cluster the `./userConfig` input is made up of the set of CRs pulled from the cluster based on the reference configuration.
+Only those CRs included in the refernce configuration are pulled from the live cluster.
+Where the reference configuration indicates user variability in CR name or namespace multiple CRs may be pulled based on the kind and included in the `./userConfig`.
 1. For each CR in `./userConfig`
     1. Correlate the CR to a referenceConfig CR using api-kind-namespace-name (see [Correlating CRs](# Correlating-CRs) below)